 A CIBIL score is a three-digit numerical representation of a person’s creditworthiness.
 It is a summary of a person’s credit history and financial behaviour and ranges from 300 to 900.
 The score is calculated based on various factors such as past credit history, repayment behaviour, credit utilization, types of credit used, and length of credit history, among others.
 The score is provided by the Credit Information Bureau (India) Limited (CIBIL) and is used by banks and lenders to assess an individual’s creditworthiness before approving a loan or credit card.

 For example, let’s say Mr A wants to apply for a personal loan.
 The lender will first check his CIBIL score to determine whether he is creditworthy or not.
 Suppose Mr A’s CIBIL score is 800, which is considered a good score.
 In that case, the lender is more likely to approve his loan application as it indicates that he has a good credit history and is likely to repay the loan on time.
 On the other hand, if Mr A’s CIBIL score is low, say 500, the lender may reject his loan application as it suggests that he has a poor credit history and may default on the loan.
 Hence, maintaining a good CIBIL score is crucial for individuals to have access to credit facilities and financial services.

 What is a Good CIBIL Score?

-|CIBIL Score Range||Explanation|
+|CIBIL Score Range||Creditworthiness Explanation|

-|350-549||A low CIBIL score indicates that you frequently miss credit card payments or loan EMIs|
+|350-549||Low CIBIL score suggests frequent defaults on credit card payments or loan EMIs.|

 Why is it Important to Maintain CIBIL Score?